AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/edge-network-extensions/index.md

 The datastream used by the client-side implementation is one of the followings:

-* the `Production environment` configuration when the Launch library is published to production (in the Published column in the Launch publishing flow).
+* the `Production environment` configuration when the tag library is published to production (in the Published column in the publishing flow).
-* the `Staging environment` configuration when the Launch library is published to staging (in the Submitted column in the Launch publishing flow).
+* the `Staging environment` configuration when the tag library is published to staging (in the Submitted column in the publishing flow).
-* the `Development environment` configuration when the Launch library is in development.
+* the `Development environment` configuration when the tag library is in development.

 ### Domain configuration